gihan-tharuka/Medicare-Assist-Laravel-CRM/README.md

 ## 1. Description

 Medicare Assist is a comprehensive CRM (Customer Relationship Management) system tailored for the healthcare industry.
-It streamlines the management of medical appointments, medicine inventory, and patient interactions, providing an all-in-one solution for clinics, pharmacies, and healthcare providers.
-The system is designed to enhance efficiency by automating various administrative tasks, ensuring that healthcare providers can focus more on patient care rather than operational hassles.
+It streamlines the management of appointments, medicine inventory, and patient interactions, providing an all-in-one solution for clinics, pharmacies, and healthcare providers.

-Key functionalities include customer management, sales tracking, communication tools, appointment management, and detailed analytics.
+Key functionalities include user management, subscriptions management, sales tracking, appointment management, inventory management, and detailed analytics.
 By centralizing these operations, Medicare Assist helps healthcare providers maintain a well-organized system that improves patient satisfaction and operational efficiency.

 ## 2. Features